gjung-group/gbn_lattice/README.md

 ### AngleDependedGap

-Scripts and datasets used to calculate the twist-angle--dependent band gap shown in **Figure 6**.
+Scripts and datasets used to calculate the twist-angle-dependent band gap shown in **Figure 6**.

 ### QuiverPlot